vserova/book/pages/ch_cgi.md

 **const TCgiIndexes& GetIndexes(void) const**

-This performs a similar task as <span class="nctnt ncbi-func">GetEntries()</span>, but gets a set of decoded entries received from the web browser that are ISINDEX like terms (i.e. no "=" sign),.
+This performs a similar task as `GetEntries()`, but gets a set of decoded entries received from the web browser that are ISINDEX like terms (i.e. no "=" sign),.
 It will always be empty if "indexes\_as\_entries" in the constructor was "true"(default).

 **const string& GetProperty(ECgiProp prop) const**